 You can try relieving pain by sleeping on your back.
 But for most people, changing sleeping positions is no easy task.
 Another solution is to use a hip pillow for side sleepers.
 Typically, the pillow is placed between the legs to keep hips in a more normal position while lying down.
 If it’s the “bottom” hip that’s hurting, try putting the pillow behind your back and leaning back slightly against it to relieve that direct pressure on the joint.

 Hip pain is no fun, no matter what time of day it occurs.
 The first step toward feeling better is having your pain evaluated.
-At his offices in Rockford and Algonquin, Dr. Van Thiel uses state-of-the-art approaches to diagnose the cause of hip pain, so every patient can get the best care and the fastest relief.
+A well-recognized orthopedic surgeon in Rockford, Elgin, and throughout Chicagoland, Dr. Van Thiel uses state-of-the-art approaches to diagnose the cause of hip pain, so every patient can get the best care and the fastest relief.
 To find out what’s causing your nighttime hip pain, schedule an office visit today.